End of support for Bitbucket Server hosting on Windows

 Microsoft Windows has always been an inferior platform for hosting Bitbucket Server when compared to Linux.
 As a result, there have always been a number of restrictions including no support for Data Center licenses or running licenses with user tiers greater than 500 users.
 Disk I/O and process forking performance is poor on Windows and this impacts Bitbucket’s performance.
 For those instances running on Windows, a superior user experience is available by hosting on Linux or by migrating to Bitbucket Cloud.
 Furthermore, Linux has always provided superior tooling to help our support engineers help you whether you need help understanding the load on your system or diagnosing and solving problems.

 Additionally, only a tiny fraction of our customer base is running Bitbucket on Windows, however, the development and maintenance effort required to support Windows is significant.
-We would prefer to channel this effort towards increasing the velocity of improvements we are working on that benefit all customers, including new feature development, improved performance, and greater scalability.
+We'd prefer to channel this effort towards increasing the velocity of improvements we are working on that benefit all customers, including new feature development, improved performance, and greater scalability.

 Does this impact users on Windows clients?

-No this only affects the choice of server operating system, not client operating system.
+No, this only affects the choice of server operating system, not client operating system.
 Bitbucket Data Center and Cloud both support clients running on Windows.

 Was this helpful?Yes Provide feedback about this article